Marxism: A bloody ideology or just economics?

 Video

-But what does it actually mean to be a Marxist and why is it being used as an insult?
+As Boris Johnson calls Jeremy Corbyn the leader of a "cabal of Marxists", we ask what does it actually mean and why is it being used as an insult?

 -